rwblokzijl/Msc-thesis-EuroToken/thesis.md

 purpose is to implement, for the first time, a currency that is: digital, universally accessible, central bank issued, and peer-to-peer.

-The financial world of 2021 finds itself in a turbulent period in history.
-With the requirements of money shifting faster than ever before, the monetary systems we inherited from previous generations are increasingly struggling to meet current demands.
-In response, various new forms of monetary solutions are racing to fill the expectations of a modernising population and acquire A position in the middle of the worlds money flow.

-In this chapter we illustrate some challenges for Central Banks have to overcome to maintain an inclusive economy, while staving off geopolitical challengers and private corporations.

 ## The decline of cash

-The eurozone system relies on two main types of money.
-Private money, managed by private banks, and public money, managed by the European Central Bank ECB [TODO CITE public vs private money].
+The eurozone system of today relies on two main types of money.
+Private money, managed by private banks, and public money, managed by the European Central Bank (ECB).

 Public money is the money we have in our physical wallets.
 It consists of bank notes and coins and is often referred to as cash.
 Once upon a time it was